w.clusters: Clusters

 • azure_attributesAzureAttributes (optional) Attributes related to clusters running on Microsoft Azure.
 If not specified at cluster creation, a set of default values will be used.

 • cluster_name – str (optional) Cluster name requested by the user.
 This doesn’t have to be unique.
 If not specified at creation, the cluster name will be an empty string.
+For job clusters, the cluster name is automatically set based on the job and job run IDs.

 • custom_tags